- Construction and demolition produces about 40% of Australia’s total waste. Much of that waste can be recycled.

 The site plan is often required to show waste storage facilities on site during construction and provide a schedule for delivery or pickup.
 Plan for waste separation and sorting on site during construction.

 The time and cost of waste plan preparation is usually recouped through reductions in waste disposal costs or dividends from the sale of salvaged resources.

 Plan all materials and waste handling before the project starts, and supervise waste handling practices to ensure compliance:

 - Plan locations for depositing and stacking of materials before delivery.

 - Form a compound to contain plastic film, cardboard, glue and paint tins.

-- Use written contracts with all trades including clauses requiring waste minimisation practice.
+- Use written contracts with all trades that include clauses requiring waste minimisation.